With support from the MacArthur Foundation, ICM worked with the midwives and midwives’ associations in Mexico.

-Midwives who attended had the opportunity to network with other midwives from Latin America, and to develop their public speaking skills by presenting at the conference.
+Midwives had the opportunity to network with other midwives from Latin America, and to develop their public speaking skills by presenting at the conference.
 This was also an opportunity to interface directly with ICM President, Chief Executive and Lead Midwife Advisor, and to participate in a regional meeting.